 Our future success is largely dependent upon our ability to develop, manufacture and market new commercially viable pharmaceutical products and generic equivalents of proprietary pharmaceutical products whose patents and other exclusivity periods have expired.
 Delays in the development, manufacture and marketing of new products will negatively impact our results of operations.
 Each of the steps in the development, marketing and manufacture of our products involves significant time and expense.
-We are, therefore, subject to the risks that, among others:
+We are, therefore, subject to the risks, among others, that:

-- any products presently under development, if and when fully developed and tested, will not perform in accordance with our expectations; - any generic product under development will, when tested, not be bioequivalent to its brand-name counterpart; - necessary regulatory approvals will not be obtained in a timely manner, if at all; or - any of these new products cannot be successfully and profitably produced and marketed.
+- any products presently under development, if and when fully developed and tested, will not perform in accordance with our expectations; - · any generic product under development will, when tested, not be bioequivalent to its brand-name counterpart; - necessary regulatory approvals will not be obtained in a timely manner, if at all; - any of these new products cannot be successfully and profitably produced and marketed; or - brand name companies can launch their products, either themselves or through third parties, in the form of "authorized generic" products which can reduce sales, prices and profitability of our newly approved generic products.